Krillere/Expressions/README.md

 - Switch implementation (Done)
 - Let implementation (Done)
 - Built-in functions (Some functions implemented)
-- Types (Simple types are working, Strings are not completely)
+- Types (Simple types are working, Strings are WIP)
 - Lists (WIP)
 - Validators (Scope check, type check and so on.
 Currently performed only be the C++ compiler)